Certora/Documentation/docs/cvl/methods.md

 }
 ```

-Dynamic resolution in Solidity refers to the process of determining the specific function to call at runtime based on the function signature and the target contract address.
+The dispatch list summary will create a dynamic resolution process that determines the specific function to call at runtime based on the function signature and the target contract address.
 In the provided example, when an unresolved function call is encountered, the Prover dynamically resolves it by inspecting the function selector in the transaction data and the target contract address.
 By comparing the function selector against known signatures and verifying the contract address, the Prover identifies the appropriate function to call.
 This dynamic resolution mechanism is crucial for refining specifications because it enables the Prover to accurately model the behavior of smart contracts, even when the exact function being called is not known statically.
 By replacing unresolved calls with dynamically resolved calls in the dispatch list summary, the specification becomes more precise, leading to more accurate verification results and improved assurance in the correctness of the smart contract.

 ### Location annotations